qqqq-collab/enterprise-resources/google_kubernetes_engine/README.md

 ### Instance Types

-The default instance types and number of instances are the minimum to get the Codecov application up and running.
+The default node pool machine type and number of instances are the minimum to get the Codecov application up and running.
 Tuning these will be required, dependent on your specific use-case.